-Woodland property held for incomeproducing purpose may be an investment when your activity does not rise to the level of a trade or business.
+Woodland property held for an income-producing purpose may be considered an investment when the activity does not rise to the level of a trade or business.

-Sales of standing timber held as an investment are taxed as capital gains.
+The sale of standing timber that is held as an investment is taxed as a capital gain.
 Capital gains are defined as either long-term or short-term gains.

-If you owned your timber for 1 year or less, the capital gains from your timber sale are short-term; if you owned your timber for longer than 1 year, the capital gains from your timber sale are long-term.
+If you owned your timber for 1 year or less, the capital gains from your timber sale are considered short term; if you owned your timber for more than 1 year, the capital gains from your timber sale are considered long term.

-Expenses for woodland held as an investment are deductible, but such deductions (together with other miscellaneous itemized deductions) are subject to 2% of your adjusted gross income floor (see page 17).
-Only the excess amount over the 2% floor is limitation is a deductible.
-(This disadvantage when compared to deductions allowed under the business classification see next page-in which all expenses are deductible, though other restrictions also apply.)
+Expenses for woodland held as an investment are deductible, but such deductions (together with other miscellaneous itemized deductions) are subject to 2 percent of your adjusted gross income (AGI) floor (see page 18).
+Only the excess amount of more than the 2-percent floor is deductible.
+This limitation is a disadvantage when compared with deductions allowed under the business classification-see next section-in which all expenses are deductible, although other restrictions also apply.